Klein Vision AirCar: Design and development

 A second, pre-production prototype is expected to have a monocoque fuselage with a more powerful 220 kW engine.

 The design was type certified as an aircraft in January 2022 in Slovakia.
 It also needs approval as a road vehicle before it can be used as such.

 Performance

 The prototype takes off at around 120 kph, after a run of 300 m.
-Cruising speed in the air is said to be 170 kph Range is estimated as 1000 km, at a height of 2500 m.
-The current version of the car can reach heights of 4572 m.
+Cruising speed in the air is said to be 170 kph Range is estimated as 1000 km, at an altitude of 2500 m.
+The current version of the car can reach altitudes of 4572 m.
 It is said to take two minutes and 15 seconds to transform from car into aircraft.

 Operational history

 The prototype first flew on 22 or 27 October 2020.

 In June 2021 the prototype AirCar carried out a 35-minute flight between Nitra and Bratislava airports.

+On April 23, 2024 - KleinVision's AirCar took to the skies with electronic music pioneer, Jean-Michel Jarre.